JuanCarrillo/Cenozoic-fossils-Madagascar/README.md

-# Cenozoic-fossils-Madagascar
+# Fossils-Madagascar
-Code to download the Cenozoic fossil records from Madagascar
+Code to download the Upper Cretaceous and Cenozoic terrestrial fossil records from Madagascar available on the PaleoBiology Database (https://paleobiodb.org/) using the paleobioDB R package (Varela et al. 2015) https://onlinelibrary.wiley.com/doi/10.1111/ecog.01154